 If you can "communicate", as these two contestants clearly can, the game changes entirely.
 Because the dominant strategy (which the girl in the clip employs) is to steal, you have to assume that the person up against you is going to steal.

 II.
-NICK'S STRATEGY (SECOND VIDEO) - THE " ULTIMATUM GAME "
+NICK'S STRATEGY (THIRD VIDEO) - THE " ULTIMATUM GAME "

 So instead of trying to convince them to split with you, why not simply announce that you are going to steal, no matter what?
 (Strategy Nick uses).